CXP-2024/word-flash/README.md

 There is a `Go.bat` file included.
 Adjust it to point to your Python interpreter.
 Then you can just double click it to start the python file on your Windows

+Press 'L' to show the explanation, and 'Enter' to show the next word